nitin-dominic/NR/_posts/2026-08-28-arm_strawberry_harvest.md

 ---

-## 4. Teleoperation — Verifying Setup
+## 4. Teleoperation and Verifying Setup

 Before collecting data, verify teleoperation is working correctly.
 The follower arm should mirror the leader arm smoothly with no lag or erratic motion.